coli-saar/math-foundations-code/README.md

 ## Installation

 Push to Heroku with `git push heroku master`.
+(Not `main` - this Github repository still calls the main branch "master".)

+If you get the error "heroku does not appear to be a git repository", register Heroku as a Git remote with `heroku git:remote -a foundations-math`.